breinero-zz/Firehose/README.rst

 Firehose
 ========

-:Description: A tool import text files such as CSV's and TSV's into MongoDB.
+:Description: A tool import for text files such as CSV's and TSV's into MongoDB.
 :Author: Bryan Reinero <breinero@gmail.com>

 Dependencies